Resource guide

 Workflow and case logic third

-Screening, monitoring, refresh, EDD, and suspicious-activity handling should each have explicit triggers, statuses, and escalation points.
+Screening, monitoring, refresh, EDD, and SAR handling each need explicit triggers, statuses, and escalation points.

 04